Facilities and Activities:

 There are 113 campsites at this park.
 Sorry – there are no hookups at this location.
 Kettle River Campground Map

-There is a group site area at this park.
+For 2018, BC Parks is adding a second group site area at this park.
+Both Pods have shelters, a large fire pit, tables, 6 electrical 30 amps services for RVs and share a dish washing station and flush toilets.
 Group site reservations can be made up to 1 year in advance of your arrival date at www.discovercamping.ca.

 There are both pit and flush toilets at this park.